Holic75/KingmakerFavoredClass/README.md

 # Favored Class

-This is a mod for Pathfinder:Kingmaker that adds favored class mechanics and traits.
+This is a mod for Pathfinder:Kingmaker that adds favored class mechanics and traits and archetype stacking.

 It is not compatible with favored class from Eldritch Arcana mod.